 Any tax saving is money back in your pocket that you can reinvest to grow your business.
 So taking advantage of any government incentives makes good business sense.

-With the announcement from the 2017-2018 Federal Budget confirming that the acceleration of the depreciation scheme for small businesses with a turnover up to $10M has been extended until 30 June 2018, the time is now for small businesses to optimise their purchases.
-This scheme allows businesses to claim immediate tax deduction for items up to $20K, instead of depreciating over several years.
+The time is now for small businesses to optimise their purchases.
+This scheme allows businesses to claim an immediate tax deduction for items up to $30K, instead of depreciating over several years.

 If you want to improve your businesses tax position, there are some things your business may benefit from purchasing now rather than waiting until after 1 July.